Tadatys/BBCF-Ghidra/README.md

   * Note that the value used to read or write inputs for current playback is `011c034c static_CBattleReplayDataManager.playback_round`, not MatchInfo.round.
 * `0016b525 in SCENE_CBattle::run_1_frame` or ... > `000e6130 SCENE_CBattle::run_1_frame_online_1?` call `00161720 MatchInfo::_update` which runs a lot of logic on this data.
   * Many functions here call `0015d9c0 BATTLE_CObjectManager::_request_event` which writes an action id to the end of `00db6aec static_BATTLE_CObjectManager.events` array.
   * `0015bc90 BATTLE_CObjectManager::process_events` reads this array and takes actions like restarting the round.
+Events also control the `00db6b10 static_BATTLE_CObjectManager.controls_enabled?` flag which is cleared to disable inputs when playing character intro/outro animations.

 # Replays